scriptPilot/app-framework/README-14.md

 ### Client Code

-- **Global data object** to use the same data accross your whole application
+- **Global data object** to use the same data across your whole application
 - **State restoration** after application restart to let your users continue easily